E-2 Treaty Investor Visa

-Department of Homeland Security, is a “nonimmigrant classification” designed to help a national
+is a non-immigrant classification designed to help a national of a country

-of a country with which the U.S. does business to enter the U.S. when
+with which the U.S. does business to enter the U.S. when investing capital

 Are you eligible for an E–2 visa?